KamoheloMotsoeneng/printf/README.md

 1. First partner on printf
+2. Second partner on printf